 In 2023, Ludmila founded the NGO Artten Foundation, continuing her mission to weave and bake for positive societal change.
 Diverse activities unfold at her artist studio on Artillerigatan 10 in Stockholm, hosting workshops, impact programs, and study circles.

-Read more about the Artten Foundation.
+Read more about Artten Foundation.